-The mapped flood plain areas within the jurisdiction of the City are hereby divided into the two following districts: a floodway overlay district (FW) and floodway fringe overlay district (FF) identified in the Flood Insurance Study and shown on the Flood Boundary and Floodway Maps.
+The mapped flood plain areas within the jurisdiction of the City are hereby divided into the two following districts: a floodway overlay district (FW) and floodway fringe overlay district (FF) identified in the Flood Insurance Study and shown on the Flood Insurance Rate Maps.
 The boundaries of these districts shall become part of the official zoning map.
 Within these districts all uses not meeting the standards of this ordinance and those standards of the underlying zoning district shall be prohibited.
 These zones shall be consistent with the numbered and unnumbered A Zones and AE Zones as identified on the official FIRM and identified in the Flood Insurance Study provided by the Federal Insurance Administration.

-Standards for the floodway overlay district and the floodway fringe Section 6.170. overlay districtFlood Hazard Reduction in Floodway and Floodway Fringe Overlay Districts (Amend. #59)
+Section 6.170.
+Standards for Flood Hazard Reduction in Floodway and Floodway Fringe Overlay Districts (Amend. #59)